lemois-1337/app-karlsen/README.md

-# Kaspa Ledger Integration
+# Karlsen Ledger Integration

-This is the code for the Kaspa embedded app.
+This is the code for the Karlsen embedded app.

 ## Prerequisite